Matthew Ingall, Headteacher, Bloxham C of E Primary School, Tadmarton Road, Bloxham, OX15 4HP

 This is the annual report to the Governing Body on implementation of the school's SEND Policy and Disability Equality Scheme.
 It includes progress of pupils with SEN, budget allocations, Staff responsible for SEND, involvement of parents and carers and discussion of the implications of the SEN legislation that became law in 2014.

 You can download the 2015 SEND report here.

-Bloxham C of E Primary School was allocated £ 9,810 in 2015-2016 to improve the quality and breadth of PE within the school.
-See how we have spent this money here.
+Bloxham C of E Primary School was allocated £ 11,611 in the 2016-2017 academic year to improve the quality and breadth of PE within the school.

 Below is a list of pages detailing how we teach various subects.
 We are still organising this for the website so please bear with us while we tidy it up!
 As well as documents on teaching, you will also find information on how we go about target setting, how we feedback to the children on their work, plus how we mark their work, and the yearly maps of the curriculum - what the children will be taught, and when.